Energy Market Analyst

 Round Table: How Sustainable Energy can drive Prosperity?:

-Thursday 10th November, Organized by OCPPC (in English)
+Thursday 10th November, Organised by OCPPC (in English)

 Energy is a crucial input for economic prosperity, making the transition to low-carbon energy in developing countries a crucial issue.